Hunter Renfrow Player Prop Bets for NFL Week 6 | Las Vegas vs. Denver 10/17/2021

 Matchup vs. Denver

-- In four matchups, Renfrow has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Broncos.
+- In four matchups, Renfrow has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Broncos.

-- The 222.8 passing yards the Broncos allow per game makes them the NFL's fifth-ranked pass defense this season.
+- The Broncos have the NFL's fifth-ranked pass defense this season, surrendering 222.8 yards per game through the air.

-- The Broncos have conceded five passing TDs this season (1.0 per game), ranking them second among NFL defenses.
+- With five passing TDs allowed this year, the Broncos defense is ranked second in the league.

 Recent Performances